 Step Three: Match them up

 Take the list of what the university courses are all about and put it side by side with what makes you amazing.
-Try to establish links between your experiences and dreams and what the courses have to offer so that you have a context in which to mention your achievements.
+Try to establish links between the 'you' mindmap and the one of what the courses have to offer, so that you have a context in which to mention your achievements.

-If you’re applying for a Performing Arts degree and on the list about courses, you had written down ‘explore how performance impacts audiences’ and you busk with a group of friends, make the connection!
+If you’re applying for Musical Theatre and on the list about courses, you had written down ‘explore how performance impacts audiences’ and you busk with a group of friends, make the connection!
 Talk about how you feel when you see how your music affects your audience, or how you make your performances have the most impact for the passing crowd.
 You’re showing off something you do in your spare time and demonstrating an awareness of the course in one swoop.

 Themes for the structural win